Drevia/P3-Portail-Locataire-Backend/README.md

 mysql -u root -p ma_base < schema.sql
 Or symply by putting all the sql query in a new query in MySQL Workbench

+don't forget to put the database password in a new .env.properties files you will create in the project

 ## Go to the swagger:

 If you want to use the swagger, it's available on the following url: